-One may wonder whether this semantic theory was designed to remedy the kind of damage that the Sorites threatened.
-If meanings are determined purely by the utterer's intention on each occasion, a radical reconsideration of definitional theory seems in any event to be called for.
-And it may be that counting the grains becomes simply irrelevant to the determination of what constitutes a heap: some collections of grains get called a heap, some don't—possibly quite arbitrarily from the grain-counting point of view.
+One may wonder whether this semantic theory, which reduced meaning to utterer’s meaning, was designed to remedy the kind of damage that the Sorites threatened.
+If meanings are determined purely by the utterer’s intention on each occasion, a radical reconsideration of definitional theory seems in any event to be called for.
+And it may be that counting the grains becomes simply irrelevant to the determination of what constitutes a heap.

 Diodorus was known as a great dialectician.
 Zeno of Elea had been called by Aristotle (in a lost work) the founder of dialectic, and the motion paradoxes make it clear that Diodorus modelled himself to a considerable extent on Zeno.

-On the other hand Diodorus's Dialectical school was Socratic in its affiliation (see the entry on Dialectical School in this encyclopedia, section 1).
-As mentioned above, it was an offshoot of the Megaric school, founded by Euclides of Megara and recognized as one of the minor ‘Socratic’ schools, thanks to Euclides's close association with Socrates.
+On the other hand Diodorus’s Dialectical school was Socratic in its affiliation (see the entry on Dialectical School in this encyclopedia, section 1).
+As mentioned above, it was a branch or offshoot of the Megaric school, founded by Euclides of Megara and recognized as one of the minor ‘Socratic’ schools, thanks to Euclides’s close association with Socrates.